Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-A glioblastoma is a type of cancerous brain tumor.
+A glioblastoma is a type of cancer that can develop in your brain or spinal cord.
 The cause of a glioblastoma is usually unknown.
 You may need chemotherapy, radiation, or surgery to help treat your glioblastoma.

 - You have trouble breathing.